How do I apply?

 Students who are registered in College Diploma and Certificate programs are welcome to apply for admission to Laurier.
 In many cases, transfer credits are available.
 Please check with the Admissions Office for program requirements and eligibility, as College Applicants are assessed on an individual basis.
 See the Undergraduate Admissions Web site for more information.

-Mohawk College Students are welcome to apply for admission to Laurier Brantford as an Articulation Agreement with Mohawk College allows them to obtain a Bachelor of Arts from Laurier Brantford and a Mohawk Diploma from certain disciplines in only four years.
+Mohawk College Students are welcome to apply for admission to the Brantford campus as an Articulation Agreement with Mohawk College allows them to obtain a Bachelor of Arts from Brantford and a Mohawk Diploma from certain disciplines in only four years.
 Students in a variety of programs are eligible for transfer credit.
 Students in Mohawk's General Arts and Science Program are eligible for one year's transfer credit.

 Can you tell me about Distance Education/Part-time studies?